zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 Note: The case of `Procfile` matters, the first letter must be uppercase.

-We recommend generating a puma config file based on [our Puma documentation](https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server) for maximum performance.
+We recommend generating a Puma config file based on [our Puma documentation](https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server) for maximum performance.

 Set the `RACK_ENV` to development in your environment and a `PORT` to connect to.
 Before pushing to Heroku you'll want to test with the `RACK_ENV` set to production since this is the environment your Heroku app will run in.